raphaelwb/square/README.md

 - 🏠 Game rooms can be created.
 - 👀 The Interventor can follow the game's progress.
 - It works on mobile, but the browser must be set to desktop mode.
+- Removed joistick and included control buttons

 ### 🔧 To Do
-- 🏗️ Game environment should be based on a `level.txt` file.
+- 🏗️ Game environment should be based on a `level?.txt` file.
 - 🎯 Add a target platform to complete the game.
 - 🚧 Allow the Interventor to add challenges.
-- ⚠️ Add jump control to joystick.
-- ⚠️ fix - Jump only works once in multiplayer mode.

 ## 🚀 Getting Started